Pelikan Edelstein Tanzanite

 The color/properties:

 Tanzanite is a shadowy blue-black ink with heavy grey undertones.
 In some lighting conditions (and depending on the paper you use), it could even be perceived as a blue-grey over a blue-black.
-It shades with a crisp cut between lighter and darker tones where the ink pools.
-I noticed a dull black sheen in the ink splat and droplets, but I don’t expect that any sheen would come through in normal writing circumstances.
+It shades with a crisp cut between lighter and darker tones where the ink pools, especially when writing in print.
+I noticed a dull black sheen in the ink splat and droplets, and while I don’t expect a lot of sheen to come through in normal writing conditions, the ink exhibited a slight luster when doing my print samples on Midori MD paper (visible in the macro images below).

 Rhodia